phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

 implementing language changes).
 For the smallest possible build you can additionally specify the ``--disable-cgi`` switch, so only the CLI binary is generated.

-There are two more switches, which you should **always** specify when developing extensions or working on PHP:
+There are three more switches, which you should usually specify when developing extensions or working on PHP:

 ``--enable-debug`` enables debug mode, which has multiple effects: Compilation will run with ``-g`` to generate debug symbols and additionally use the lowest optimization level ``-O0``.
 This will make PHP a lot slower, but make debugging with tools like ``gdb`` more predictable.
-Furthermore debug mode defines the ``ZEND_DEBUG`` macro, which will enable various debugging helpers in the engine.
+Furthermore debug mode defines the ``ZEND_DEBUG`` macro, which will enable th use of assertions and enable various debugging helpers in the engine.
 Among other things memory leaks, as well as incorrect use of some data structures, will be reported.
+It is possible to enable debug assertions without disabling optimizations by using ``--enable-debug-assertions`` instead.

-``--enable-maintainer-zts`` enables thread-safety.
+``--enable-zts`` (or ``--enable-maintainer-zts`` before PHP 8.0) enables thread-safety.
 This switch will define the ``ZTS`` macro, which in turn will enable the whole TSRM (thread-safe resource manager) machinery used by PHP.
-Writing thread-safe extensions for PHP is very simple, but only if make sure to enable this switch.
+Since PHP 7 having this switch continuously enabled is much less important than on previous versions.
+It is primarily important to make sure you included all the necessary boilerplate code.
 If you need more information about thread safety and global memory management in PHP, you should read :doc:`the globals management chapter <../extensions_design/globals_management>`

+``--enable-werror`` (since PHP 7.4) enables the ``-Werror`` compiler flag, which will promote compiler warnings to errors.
+Enabling this flag ensures that the PHP build remains warning free.
+However, generated warnings depend on the used compiler, version and optimizatino options, so some compilers may not be usable with option.

-On the other hand you should not use either of these options if you want to perform performance benchmarks for your code, as both can cause significant and asymmetrical slowdowns.
+On the other hand you should not use the ``--enable-debug`` option if you want to perform performance benchmarks for your code. ``--enable-zts`` can also negatively impact runtime performance.

-Note that ``--enable-debug`` and ``--enable-maintainer-zts`` change the ABI of the PHP binary, e.g. by adding additional arguments to many functions.
+Note that ``--enable-debug`` and ``--enable-zts`` change the ABI of the PHP binary, e.g. by adding additional arguments to functions.
 As such, shared extensions compiled in debug mode will not be compatible with a PHP binary built in release mode.
 Similarly a thread-safe extension (ZTS) is not compatible with a non-thread-safe PHP build (NTS).

 Due to the ABI incompatibility ``make install`` (and PECL install) will put shared extensions in different directories depending on these options: